 Vancouver, British Columbia, Canada: Steam Clock

-A grandfather clock built over a sidewalk steam vent in 1977 to harness its energy.
+A grandfather clock built over an unsightly sidewalk steam vent in 1977 to harness its energy.
 The clock plays the Westminster Chimes every hour and whistles and gushes steam every 15 minutes.
 Clear glass sides invite scrutiny.

 - Address: